jotaalvim/chess-heatmaps/README.md

 Heatmaps from a very strong player (2700 blitz lichess)

 ![](./assets/3.png)
+---

 ## It's cool but not that informative
 From simply looking at the maps there's not much information that we can collect, we can perhaps conclude that the weaker players often move the queen to the more obvious d1-h5 diagonal instead of placing in c2 or d2.
-Another thing is that the dark bishop in played fewer times by the weaker and medium players then by the stronger player.
-It's hard to say but those things might be happening due to different openings choices.
+Such thigs happen a lot when using different openings.
+Another, is that the dark bishop in played fewer times by the weaker and medium players then by the stronger player.
+It's impossible to conclude somthing interesting from that, due to people playing different openings.

+---

 ## Differences between players
 A more useful and interesting data would be the logarithm differences between